pyeventsourcing/eventsourcing/README.md

 The `create_world()` method creates and saves a new `World` aggregate instance, and returns the UUID of the new instance.
-The `make_it_so()` method uses the given `world_id` to retrieve an `World` aggregate from the application's repository (reconstructs aggregate from stored events), then calls the aggregate's `make_it_so()` method, and then saves the aggregate (collects and stores new aggregate event).
+The `make_it_so()` method uses the given `world_id` to retrieve a `World` aggregate instance from the application's repository (reconstructs aggregate stored events), then calls the aggregate's `make_it_so()` method, and then saves the aggregate (collects and stores new aggregate event).
 The `get_history()` method uses the given `world_id` to retrieve an `World` aggregate from